DenysSepta/s3_cli/README.md

 - **Invalid AWS Credentials**: The tool will alert you if the AWS credentials are missing or invalid.
 - **File Not Found**: If a local file specified for upload is missing, it will report the error.
 - **Invalid Regex**: If an invalid regex pattern is provided, the tool will notify you.
+- **Connection Issues**: The tool will notify you if there are connection issues, such as an incorrect region or network failure.

 ## License